jallen19/html02/README.md

 # html02
-data files for Chapter 2
+Data files for Chapter 2